YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLQIOSALVAGE
 ----------------------

-JNLQIOSALVAGE, Journal IO lock salvaged
+JNLQIOSALVAGE, Journal IO lock for database file xxxx salvaged from dead process yyyy

 Run Time Information: An active process salvaged a critical resource marked as belonging to a no longer active (terminated) process during a journal flush.